OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ## Try out a prebuilt custom function

-The custom functions project that you created by using the Yeoman generator contains some prebuilt custom functions, defined within the **src/customfunctions.js** file.
-The **manifest.xml** file in the root directory of the project specifies that all custom functions belong to the `CONTOSO` namespace.
+The custom functions project that you created alrady has two prebuilt custom functions named ADD and INCREMENT.
+The code for these prebuilt functions is in the  **src/customfunctions.js** file.
+The **./manifest.xml** file specifies that all custom functions belong to the `CONTOSO` namespace.
+You'll use the CONTOSO namespace to access the custom functions in Excel.

-In your Excel workbook, try out the `ADD` custom function by completing the following steps in Excel:
+Next you'll try out the `ADD` custom function by completing the following steps:

-1. Within a cell, type `=CONTOSO`.
+1. In Excel, go to any cell and enter `=CONTOSO`.
 Notice that the autocomplete menu shows the list of all functions in the `CONTOSO` namespace.

 2. Run the `CONTOSO.ADD` function, with numbers `10` and `200` as input parameters, by typing the value `=CONTOSO.ADD(10,200)` in the cell and pressing enter.

-The `ADD` custom function computes the sum of the two numbers that you specify as input parameters.
-Typing `=CONTOSO.ADD(10,200)` should produce the result **210** in the cell after you press enter.
+The `ADD` custom function computes the sum of the two numbers that you provided and returns the result of **210**.

 ## Create a custom function that requests data from the web

-What if you needed a function that could request the price of a stock from an API and display the result in the cell of a worksheet?
-Custom functions are designed so that you can easily request data from the web asynchronously.

-Complete the following steps to create a custom function named `stockPrice` that accepts a stock ticker symbol (e.g., **MSFT**) and returns the price of that stock.
-This custom function uses the IEX Trading API, which is free and does not require authentication.
+Integrating data from the Web is a great way to extend Excel through custom functions.
+Next you’ll create a custom function named `stockPrice` that gets a stock quote from a Web API and returns the result to the cell of a worksheet.
+You’ll use the IEX Trading API, which is free and does not require authentication.

-1. In the **stock-ticker** project that the Yeoman generator created, find the file **src/customfunctions.js** and open it in your code editor.
+1. In the **stock-ticker** project, find the file **src/customfunctions.js** and open it in your code editor.

 2. In **customfunctions.js**, locate the `increment` function and add the following code immediately after that function.